 - Recent studies have shown that a combination of nuchal translucency scanning and serum screening may be beneficial in the risk assessment of Down's syndrome for twin pregnancies[16, 17].

-Use of fetal cells in the maternal circulation for prenatal diagnosis is being investigated and may negate the need for amniocentesis.
+The examination of fetal cells in the maternal circulation for prenatal diagnosis is currently being evaluated and may reduce the need for invasive tests such as chorionic villus sampling (CVS) and amniocentesis.

 Further reading & references